stefancliff/stefancliff/README.md

   👋 Hi, I’m @stefancliff.<br>
   👀 I’m interested in Games Design, Games Programming and Software Engineering.<br>
   🌱 I have a bachelor's degree in Software and Data Engineering.<br>
+  I am currently following some courses on Udemy to do with Game Development, already finished the Complete 2D Game Developer course and I am in the process of completing the 3D Game Developer Course.
 </p>
 <br>
 <h2> The point of this page</h2>